 9) Increase Your Fruit and Vegetable Intake

 We are firm believers that if you can sneak some extra fruit and vegetables in to your diet, then you will be a little bit healthier with all those extra vitamins, and they will keep you fuller for longer.
 Whilst our meals are usually pretty indulgent around Christmas time, we try to keep our snacks healthy and fruit and vegetable packed.
 Christmas time is so busy, so we don’t have a lot of time, so juices like these from Coldpress Juices come in very handy for a vitamin boost on the run.
 Have one of these at the start of the day, and you know that no matter what you eat for the rest of the day, at least you have had some goodness.

 The Coldpress Juices bottles don’t just look pretty, they serve a purpose.
-In reality, the hexagon, being Mother Nature’s most resilient shape, provides their bottles with the strength they need to withstand the rigours of their high pressure process.
+The hexagon is Mother Nature’s most resilient shape.
+It provides their bottles with the strength they need to withstand the rigours of their high pressure process.

-We loved the Fruity Greens juice, as it gave us a nice burst of energy in the morning, but our favourite by far was the Banana Raw Cacao Almond Drink – it was like a milkshake and tasted far more indulgent than it actually is.
+We loved the Fruity Greens juice, as it gave us a nice burst of energy in the morning.
+However, our favourite by far was the Banana Raw Cacao Almond Drink.
+It was like a milkshake and tasted far more indulgent than it actually is.
 They have such a wide range of drinks available, from green juices, to smoothies, to single fruit varieties.
 You can pick them up in Waitrose, Sainsbury’s, Tesco, Morrisons and Co-Op.
 Stock your fridge with these, and make sure you are getting plenty of vitamins over the festive season.
 The juices featured are only available at Waitrose and Ocado.